- Home

 Learn more in our article Energy saving tips: how to reduce your bills.

 If you’re currently on your energy provider’s standard or default tariff, it’s worth checking whether you might be able to switch to a cheaper deal.
-Default energy tariffs are usually suppliers’ most expensive tariffs and in the past many energy customers have been able to save hundreds of pounds by switching to a cheaper fixed rate deal.
+Default tariffs are usually suppliers’ most expensive tariffs and in the past many energy customers have been able to save hundreds of pounds by switching to a cheaper fixed rate deal.
+However, soaring global energy costs have meant that suppliers have been unable to offer deals that are significantly lower than the price cap.

-At present, there are still relatively few fixed rate tariffs that are available to new and existing customers, although numbers are increasing.
+At present, there are growing numbers of fixed rate tariffs that are available to new and existing customers, so it’s worth checking whether you might be able to move to a cheaper deal.

 If you’re considering switching your energy provider, it’s worth doing plenty of research so you can be certain you’ve found the best possible deal to suit your needs.
 Comparison websites such as MoneySuperMarket, Uswitch and Compare the Market enable you to compare the latest energy tariffs, whether you’re looking for a fixed or variable deal.